 - To cover more food groups than any other verification provider.
-Currently we verify beef, lamb, pork, poultry, dairy, eggs, fresh produce, nuts and grains, shrimp and finished products.
-In the future, we hope to include beverages, other seafood and other produce. - To offer solutions for all participants in the food supply chain, including feed and input ingredient providers, farmers, producers, packers, auction barns, processors, handlers, distributors, restaurants, retailers and consumers. - To expand on the industry's largest solutions portfolio.
+Currently we verify beef, lamb, pork, poultry, seafood, dairy, eggs, fresh produce, nuts and grains, wine and finished products.
+In the future, we hope to further expand our scope within beverages, seafood and other produce. - To offer solutions for all participants in the food supply chain, including feed and input ingredient providers, farmers, producers, packers, auction barns, processors, handlers, distributors, restaurants, retailers and consumers. - To expand on the industry's largest solutions portfolio.
 We currently are verifying or certifying to more than 50 certification standards or guidelines.
 To our knowledge, that is the most in the industry. - To continue organic growth.
 We leverage our bundling capability to aggressively pursue new customers, while sustaining our recurring revenue model and high retention rates. - To continue growth through merger and acquisition opportunities.
-Through selective acquisitions, we can expand our footprint, add new services, food groups and revenue streams.
+Through selective acquisitions, we can expand our footprint by adding new customers, services, food groups and revenue streams.